-A lot of people have an opinion that a software development engineer in test is a more difficult, more responsible, more skilled position than that of an automation QA engineer who is actually just a ‘tester’.
+A lot of people have an opinion that a software development engineer in the test is a more difficult, more responsible, more skilled position than that of an automation QA engineer who is actually just a ‘tester’.
 It’s because the SDET is almost a software developer: he deeply knows programming languages, design patterns, algorithms.
 He can create a high-quality, maintainable, and performant code.
 He creates tools for automated testing, writes his own frameworks – such kind of work is more complicated and, therefore, should be better-paying.
 That’s why many automation test engineers like to name themselves an SDET, alluding to their high skills and value.

 Sure, everything said above is true, if and only if the SDET also has a deep knowledge of software testing methodologies and APPLIES it to his work.
 Unfortunately, in real life you can see the following situation:

 There are two QA teams on a project – manual testers and automation testers (who proudly consider themselves SDETs).
 The manual team creates a set of test cases and passes them to the auto-team for automation.
 The automation team develops its own framework, converts the test cases to automated ones, writes test scripts, and runs them.

 As you can see, there are two different roles: 1 – the team of highly skilled manual testers who write test cases and are responsible for the product quality, 2 – high skilled developers who convert manual test cases to automated scripts.
 Obviously, the manual test cases and the programming code will be much qualitative in terms of an architecture and design.